MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-enable-sales-insights-addon.md

     ![Select connection graph option](media/sales-insights-addon-admincenter-connection-graph-option.png "Select connection graph option")<br>
 3. Read the description and configure the Dynamics 365 AI for Sales – Connection Graph settings as **on**.<br>
     ![Enable and save connection graph](media/sales-insights-addon-admincenter-connection-graph-enable.png "Enable and save connection graph")<br>
-4. (Optional) If you do not want to collect information any group of users in your organization, add the group ID in the text box.<br>
+4. (Optional) If you do not want to collect information on any group of users in your organization, add the group ID in the text box.<br>
     ![Enable and save connection graph](media/sales-insights-addon-admincenter-connection-graph-exclude-group.png "Enable and save connection graph")<br>
 5. Select **Save**.